Akadama

 How to Use:

-• Mix Akadama with bark, perlite, or sphagnum moss to improve moisture retention while ensuring airflow.
+• Mix Akadama with bark, perlite, or sphagnum moss to enhance moisture retention while maintaining adequate airflow.

 • Best suited for terrestrial orchids (e.g Cymbidium, Paphiopedilum).